-───────────────────────────────────────────────────────────────────────────

-DV: dl_per_pop DV: dl_per_pop_round

-Model 1 Model 2 Model 3

-─────────────────────────────────────────────────

-(Intercept) -5.26e+03 2.5 *** 2.5 **

-(3.22e+03) (0.0188) (0.893)

-log(pop_per_mil) -83.1 -0.0181 *** -0.0181

-(125) (0.000537) (0.0255)

-log(gdp) 712 0.531 *** 0.531 ***

-(376) (0.00205) (0.0972)

-internet_per_pop 1.95e+04 *** 2.82 *** 2.82 ***

-(3.36e+03) (0.0134) (0.635)

-─────────────────────────────────────────────────

-N 190 190 190

-Null deviance 4.51e+09 9.26e+05 9.26e+05

-res.deviance 2.48e+09 3.86e+05 3.86e+05

-────────────────────────────────────────────────────────────────────

-*** p < 0.001; ** p < 0.01; * p < 0.05.

-Table 2: Global models I. (DV: download per capita)

-In the general linear model, only the Internet Penetration and the GDP have significant effects (the latter only at a 90% level), both being positive.
+In the general linear model (Model 1), only the Internet Penetration and the GDP have significant effects (the latter only at a 90% level), both being positive.
 While there is a 0.75 correlation between GDP and Internet penetration, the VIF values of the model show that the model does not suffer from multicollinearity.

 With the Poisson regression in column (2) of Table 2, all the variables are highly significant.
-The VIF values are <2, so we should not worry about multicollinearity here either.
+The VIF values are less than two, so multicollinearity in not a concern.
 The signs of the coefficients are the same as with the linear model: countries with higher gross income and better internet access download more.
 Population enters as a highly significant explanatory variable with a negative sign, which may be the result of two factors.
 On the one hand, the knowledge demand of populous countries like China, India, and Indonesia are not best served by a predominantly English language shadow library.
 On the other hand, it is possible that the share of the population working in knowledge-intensive domains of society does not scale linearly with population.

 One possible downside of the Poisson regression is that it cannot deal with overdispersion (only one parameter is estimated).
 This can lead to underestimated standard errors, which we tested with a Wald test.
 Since the scale factor in the Poisson model is much higher than 1 (residual deviance / df = 385842 /186), we corrected for overdispersion by using a QuasiPoisson regression model, presented in column (3) of Table 2.
 In this last model, GDP and internet penetration are highly significant, and have positive effects.